“Red Flag” that most people miss – because it originally shows up as something you think you want. Read on..Here’s a

 Even courageousness has a mean zone!
 It exists somewhere between fearfulness and rashness (with no thought to longterm consequences)!

-Plus according to my fave Greek philosopher buddy Ari, even niceness has a mean zone!
+Even niceness has a mean zone!
 It exists somewhere between being a spineless worm and a jerk!

 According to my favorite philosopher Ari, you too must watch out for being a “very, very” quality with other people – and make sure you’re living in a one “very” only zone.

 TIPS: Get the courage & insights to trust love one more time.
 Get my FREE BOOK, Prince Harming Syndrome.

 Compliment your partner/crush about these qualities – letting them know you appreciate these aspects.

 Next, brainstorm if they have any red flag “very, very” danger zones.
 If so, you might want to chat with them about these aspects.